RE-SS3D/SS3D-WebsiteOLD/contribute.md

 ## Coding tasks:

-Start by familiarizing yourself with [our code style guide](https://github.com/RE-SS3D/SS3D/blob/master/StyleGuides/C_SHARP.md), and [github contributing guide](https://github.com/RE-SS3D/SS3D/blob/master/CONTRIBUTING.md).
+Start by familiarizing yourself with [our code (C#) style guide](https://github.com/RE-SS3D/SS3D/blob/master/StyleGuides/C_SHARP.md), and [github contributing guide](https://github.com/RE-SS3D/SS3D/blob/master/CONTRIBUTING.md).

 Next, our [github organization](https://github.com/RE-SS3D) and it's 3 repositories. '[SS3D](https://github.com/RE-SS3D/SS3D)' is our main repo which is the repo for the game itself, and some documents. '[CentCom](https://github.com/RE-SS3D/CentCom)' is our central communications server, which manages user registration, authentication, and character storage, similar to what Byond is to SS13.
 Finally, '[Website](https://github.com/RE-SS3D/Website)' is what it sounds like, it's the repo for our (this) website.